 Global Drug and Development Policy Roundup

-The Global Drug and Development Policy Roundup is an invitation-only event which will address the nexus between illicit drugs and socioeconomic development.
-It will identify actionable ways to increase the engagement of the international development community in tackling illicit drug production, trade and use.
+The Global Drug and Development Policy Roundup addresses the nexus between illicit drugs and socioeconomic development and seeks to identify actionable ways to increase the engagement of the international development community in tackling illicit drug production, trade and use.

-The Global Roundup will use the report "Dependent on Development.
-The interrelationships between illicit drugs and socioeconomic development" (pdf), released by the Nossal Institute for Global Health in December 2010, as a basis for discussion./p>
+The initial invite-only event took place early 2013 and used the report "Dependent on Development.
+The interrelationships between illicit drugs and socioeconomic development" (pdf), released by the Nossal Institute for Global Health in December 2010, as a basis for discussion.

-A select group of drug and development policy-makers and experts will be invited and charged with developing recommendations on how the report's central hypothesis can be operationalised: "Equitable socioeconomic development is necessary for control of illicit drugs, while effective and human rights based illicit drug control is required to foster sustainable socioeconomic development."
+A select group of drug and development policymakers and experts were invited and charged with developing recommendations on how the report's central hypothesis can be operationalised: "Equitable socioeconomic development is necessary for control of illicit drugs, while effective and human rights based illicit drug control is required to foster sustainable socioeconomic development."

-Dr Markus Schultze-Kraft, who is a drug, conflict/security and development expert at IDS, will host the event and co-chair and facilitate it together with Dr Desmond Cohen and Ms Kasia Malinowska of the Global Drug Policy Program, OSF.
+Dr Markus Schultze-Kraft, who is a drug, conflict/security and development expert at IDS, hosted the event and co-chaired and facilitated it together with Dr Desmond Cohen and Ms Kasia Malinowska of the Global Drug Policy Program, Open Society Foundation.

-The thirty invited attendees include representatives of bilateral, multilateral and non-governmental international development agencies (GIZ, European Commission, AUSAID, USAID, Dutch Development Cooperation, WB, UNDP, Oxfam, Christian Aid, ODI, among others); multilateral, bilateral and non-governmental drug policy organisations (UNODC, Tanzania Drug Control Commission, TNI, IDPC, Transform Drug Policy Foundation, among others); and< other key stakeholders and experts (Brown University, Los Andes University, Swansea University, among others).
+Attendees included representatives of bilateral, multilateral and non-governmental international development agencies (GIZ, USAID, Christian Aid, among others); multilateral, bilateral and non-governmental drug policy organisations (TNI, IDPC, Transform Drug Policy Foundation, among others); and other key stakeholders and experts (Institute for Policy Studies, Swansea University, University of Bradford, among others).

 The Global Roundup will produce a roadmap for deeper integration of, and more effective cooperation between, the global drug and development policy communities.